gcioffi/TLIO/README_agiros.md

 ## Rotate imu measurements

-If the dataset has sequences simulated using Agiros, the IMU measurements should be rotated from the real frame to the simulated frame:
+If the dataset has sequences simulated using Agiros, the IMU measurements should be rotated from the real frame to the simulated frame.
+This is usedto find theta given t_offset.
 **Command to launch**

 In *src/scripts_rotation*

 python3 align_imu_real_to_sim.py --real_imu_fn /home/rpg/Desktop/RosbagReal_13_43_38/seq1/imu_measurements.txt --sim_imu_fn /home/rpg/Desktop/RosbagSimulated_13_43_38/seq1/imu_measurements.txt --toffset 0 --theta 100

 ## Interpolate data at the required frequency